ArthurLuciani/serpy/README.md

 ## Installation
  - Make sure to have python 3.
 Serpy only uses the standard library.
- - Simply download serpy.py and put it in the same folder of the python script from which you want to import serpy.
+ - Simply download the serpy folder and put it in the same folder of the python script from which you want to import serpy.

 ## Usage
 ### Using Server